Choose good party music

 Our Sound Equipment

-The sound system we use is from elite manufactures.
+The sound system we use is an array system from Electro Voice.
+(Basically Bosch.)

-The Karaoke mixer is made by Allan and Heath
+The DJ controller or mixer is made by Allan and Heath

 All of the above is very high quality and costs many thousand pounds.
-Just one pair of Nexo speakers would lighten your pocket by £1,600.
+Just one pair of array speakers would lighten your pocket by £3,400.

-It is true we could buy cheaper, but then it would not have the same smooth extended quality sound.
+It is true we could buy cheaper, but then it would not have the same smooth clear quality sound.